apigee/ui-framework/README.md

 jQuery is only needed for bootstrap's JavaScript components, if you want to use them.

-* Create a new LESS stylesheet that contains the following, substituting paths as necessary:
+* Create a new Less stylesheet that contains the following, substituting paths as necessary:

 ```
 // Import paths
 //
-// LESS variables in @import are scoped to only the root style (here) and
+// Less variables in @import are scoped to only the root style (here) and
 // the file in which the @import is made (which can't be overridden).
 //
 //** Load Bootstrap from this directory.